wso2/docs-mi/en/docs/learn/examples/transport-examples/tcp-transport-examples.md

-# Using the TCP Transport
+# How to use the TCP Transport

 **Sending multiple messages via the same TCP channel**